This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Brown Recluse Spider Bite

 Brown recluse spiders are poisonous.
-A bite wound may heal on its own, but you will need treatment if the wound gets worse.
 The venom may cause severe skin and tissue damage after several hours or days.

 - You have a rash, itching, or swelling after you take your medicine.